boyerjason700/Stock-Analysis/README.md

 ## Analysis and Challenges
 ## Results
 ### Original results
 Using VBA to analysize the data, our first attempt took roughly 0.75 seconds to operate.
+With this method, we used nested for loops to run through the data multiple times to collect the volumes and prices.
 ![2017 before](https://user-images.githubusercontent.com/74840026/124373481-68902d00-dc47-11eb-96ef-c8ed4d28a43a.PNG)
 ![2018 before](https://user-images.githubusercontent.com/74840026/124373482-6af28700-dc47-11eb-9bcd-59be0bc733ae.PNG)

 ### Refactored results
 Once refractored, our code took aproximatly 0.12 seconds to operate, giving us our results in less time.
+With the refractored code, we used a for loop to go through the data one time, collecting the volumes and prices for each stock and storing them into arrays.
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/74840026/124373500-91182700-dc47-11eb-8c88-d9407de0fcb2.PNG)
 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/74840026/124373501-92e1ea80-dc47-11eb-840a-aabc6d050023.PNG)